MarnesMukuru/flutter_deps_manager/flutter_deps_manager/README.md

 ⚠️  DETAILED WARNING ANALYSIS (Safe to ignore):
   • 38 packages have newer versions - CLI found the best compatible versions
   • Analyzer version mismatch - Expected and safe

-💡 PROFESSIONAL ASSESSMENT:
-  ✅ SUCCESSFUL UPGRADE: Your dependency upgrade completed successfully!
-  ▶️  NEXT STEPS: Your project is ready for development and production use
 ```

 ## 🔧 Installation & Management